jundalisay/superb/content/en/research/sarkar/yogic-treatments/heart-disease.md

-+++
+---
-title= "Natural Remedies and Diet for Heart Disease"
+title: "Natural Remedies and Diet for Heart Disease"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-12-26
+author: "PR Sarkar"
-description= "Heart diesease is caused by the weakening of the heart from an increased acidity of the blood or increased fat in the body" image= "/photos/med/heartattack.jpg" linkb= "/research/sarkar/yogic-treatments/haemorrhoids" linkbtext= "Haemorrhoids" linkf= "/research/sarkar/yogic-treatments/hernia" linkftext= "hernia" icon = "/icons/yoga.jpg"
+description: "Heart diesease is caused by the weakening of the heart from an increased acidity of the blood or increased fat in the body"
-+++
+image: "/photos/med/heartattack.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms